 - (i) bank advanced or applicant advanced;

 - (ii) bank standardised;

 - (iii) branch of a foreign bank;

 - (iv) building society;

 - (v) credit union;

-- (vi) other ADI;
+- (vi) other ADI; and

-- (vii) provider of purchased payment facilities; and
+- (vii) provider of purchased payment facilities.

-- (viii) an SCCI.

-credit union means a locally incorporated ADI that assumes or uses the expression 'credit union' in relation to its banking business and, for the purposes of this Reporting Standard, includes Cairns Penny Savings and Loans Limited.
+credit union means a locally incorporated ADI that is authorised under section 66 of the Banking Act 1959 to use the expression 'credit union' in its name or in relation to its banking business and, for the purposes of this Reporting Standard, includes Cairns Penny Savings and Loans Limited.